ssube/mocha-foam/README.md

 This is a BDD-style wrapper around `fc.check(fc.asyncProperty(...))`, and supports all of the same [Arbitraries](https://github.com/dubzzz/fast-check/blob/main/documentation/Arbitraries.md) that fast-check normally provides.

-The entrypoint function is `over` and the library is provided as an ES module:
+Property based suites are defined with `over` and the library is provided as an ES module:

 ```typescript
 import { expect } from 'chai';